 At present, Joyce is Dubois’ next fight, and he’d be smart to not overlook his fellow Brit.
 That said, one of the 23-year-old's main attributes revolves around his determination and work ethic.
 Of course, talent goes a long way to achieving success, but Dubois is prepared to put in the hours and work for a title shot.

 Although it hasn’t been discussed in the mainstream, a bout between Dubois and one of the division’s top-level British fighters would unquestionably attract the interest of fans.
 Although the intrigue in seeing Fury and Joshua fight is partially down to their talent, it’s also because of the prospect of an all-British spectacle.

 Regarding his long-term future, however, Dubois would be wise to consider fighting in the United States.
 Even though he has a loyal British following, the popularity of boxing in the US could help the 23-year-old elevate his global reputation should he look to broaden his horizons.
 Interestingly, boxing’s resurgent appeal in America is evident from the emergence of sports betting across various states, including Tennessee.
-After legalizing the activity in 2019, online sports betting in Tennessee has reached new heights through bonus-offering operators, like William Hill, covering a wide array of different events, with a specific focus on heavyweight boxing.
+After legalizing the activity in 2019, has reached new heights through bonus-offering operators, like William Hill, covering a wide array of different events, with a specific focus on heavyweight boxing.

 Dubois is On the Right Path

 Ultimately, given that “Dynamite” is still early in his professional career, it’s impossible to predict what he'll achieve in the heavyweight division in the near future.
 That said, on talent alone, the 23-year-old has the all-important knockout power that could see him strike his way to becoming the unified champion.
 Should he get past Joyce, then Dubois will be within his rights to demand a bout with someone like Whyte, which will truly determine his level.